mananuf/MAYSU_LARAVEL_BLOG/README.md

 ## About MAYSU BLOG

-MAYSU BLOG is a web application for an architectural firm with the basic CRUD functionality, file handling and authentication using the expressive/elegant laravel framework.
+MAYSU BLOG is a web application for an architecture firm with the basic CRUD functionality, file handling and authentication using the expressive/elegant laravel framework.